Edwina Booth: Later years

 In 1935, Booth and her father went to Europe to seek medical treatment.
 When she returned to the United States, she was confined to a dark room.
 She refused to talk of her time as a movie star later in her life.
 Booth withdrew completely from the public eye, although she continued to receive fan mail for the rest of her life.
 She declared that she would be dedicating all of her future leisure and a large proportion of her earnings to the alleviation of human suffering, "My years of illness have not been wasted," she informed the local press.
 "I have learned to love mankind."
 She became more active in the Church of Jesus Christ of Latter-day Saints and worked in the Los Angeles California Temple.

 Marriages

 Booth was married three times.
+All the unions were childless.
 Anthony Shuck, her first husband, had their marriage annulled soon after her return from Africa.
-She married her second husband, Urial Leo Higham, on November 21, 1951; he died in 1957.
+She married her second husband, Urial Leo Higham, on November 21, 1951; he died in 1956.
 Her third husband was Reinold Fehlberg.
 They were married from 1959 until his death in 1983.
 There were many false rumors and reports of her demise until her actual death on May 18, 1991.
-She had no children.

 She died of heart failure in Long Beach, California. and is buried in Santa Monica's Woodlawn Cemetery.